dotfortun/intro_to_js_lesson/README.md

 $ npm run deploy
 ```

 Very easy and in just one step!
-Push to your **master** branch and use the free hosting that comes with [GitHub pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages), the project is ready to be published.
+Push to your **main** branch and use the free hosting that comes with [GitHub pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages), the project is ready to be published.
 Remember to choose to run the Github Page from your master branch.

 # Attributions: